No news from Calls for Participation

 Cost of Living Per Month (Studying and Living)

 Exchange students pay tuition to their home school.
-Living expenses in New York City can vary widely depending primarily on accomodation.
-On average, students can expect to spend $1700/month.
+Living expenses in New York City can vary widely depending primarily on accommodation.
+Food, lifestyle, and transportation costs can vary immensely.
+On average, students can expect to spend $2000/month.